spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire-3.md

 ### Using custom properties

 Media library supports [custom properties](/docs/laravel-medialibrary/v10/advanced-usage/using-custom-properties) to be saved on a media item.
-By default, the  `x-media-library-collection` component doesn't show the custom properties.
+By default, the  `livewire:media-library` component doesn't show the custom properties.
 To add them you should create a blade view that will be used to display all form elements on a row in the component.

 In this example we're going to add a custom property form field called `extra_field`.